 Is there a cafe at Barangaroo Reserve?

 Not yet.
-Cafes and bars are open at Barangaroo's southern precinct.
+Cafes and bars are open at Barangaroo South between Monday and Friday.
 It is advisable to pack snacks and bring a drink bottle - drinking fountains are available throughout the park.

 Do I have to bring my printed ticket to the event?

 Yes.
 You will be required to present it on meeting your tour guide/s.